zowe/docs-site/docs/user-guide/address-security-requirements.md

 This document provides an overview of the security technologies and features implemented by Zowe and links to Zowe practical guides on how to achieve specific tasks and goals.

-**Note:** If you are familiar with security technologies and concepts such as digital certificates, authentication, authorization, and z/OS security, you may prefer to skip the introductory sections, and see the [Additional resources section](#additional-resources) at the end of this article to jump directly to the security related technical guidance provided on how to Set up Zowe, Use Zowe or Extend Zowe.

 Learn about the details of how Zowe leverages modern security concepts and technologies:
   - [Digital certificates](../getting-started/zowe-security-overview#digital-certificates)
   - [User Authentication](../getting-started/zowe-security-overview#user-authentication)